Ayushgc2004/IPL_Data-Analysis/README.md

 * Interactive table showing:

   * Matches Played
-  * Won, Lost, Tied, No Result
+  * Won, Lost, Tied, No Result by each team
   * Match Points
 * Compares all teams for the selected season
 * Helps identify top-performing and bottom teams